luismrguimaraes/luismrguimaraes.github.io/_posts/AudioProgrammingAndDSP/2022-06-10-Sinc_interpolation.md

 I made a graph[^1] that shows the original signal (dark grey), the interpolated signal (blue), as well as the sinc functions centered and scaled at every sample (random colours).
 ![](/assets/AudioProgrammingAndDSP/Sinc_Interpolation.png)

-If we interpolate using continuous sinc functions centered and scaled at every sample of our digital signal and then sum everything (this is also known as [convolution](https://www.youtube.com/watch?v=QmcoPYUfbJ8)), we get a **perfect** reconstruction of our continuous signal. \
+If we interpolate using continuous sinc functions centered and scaled at every sample of our digital signal and then sum everything (this is also known as [convolution](https://www.youtube.com/watch?v=QmcoPYUfbJ8)), we get an accurate reconstruction of our continuous signal. \
 This property is useful if we want to [upsample](https://en.wikipedia.org/wiki/Upsampling) (like we did in the example) and also when converting to the analog domain, which works with continuous signals.

 ---